AidanWelch/guix-blog/blog/000-building-nonguix-image.md

 or keyboards.
 And, its especially problematic when it comes to NVIDIA graphics drivers.
 So, I will settle for a not totally FOSS OS- but [as Nonguix says](https://gitlab.com/nonguix/nonguix):

-> Those packages are provided as a last resort, should none of the official Guix packages work for you.
+> "Those packages are provided as a last resort, should none of the official Guix packages work for you."

 Whenever possible, I will use free(for the un-Gnu-initiated [free, in this case, means FOSS essentially](https://www.gnu.org/philosophy/free-sw.html)) software-